jtarrio/pascual/manual/chapter2.md

 writeln('You knock on the door again, but it remains stubbornly shut.')
 ```

 Another interesting thing I didn't mention: check out the text displayed when you give the correct password.
 In particular, look at the line where the furious lady shouts at the doorman.
 She says "don't," but I didn't write it as `don't` but as `don''t`.
 Why do you think I did it that way?
-What is written out on the screen when you run the program?
+What appears on the screen when you run the program?

 ## Loop statements